Things To Do in Aswan For First-Time Travelers

 Location: 20 minutes from Aswan city center.

-Best Time to Visit: Early morning or late afternoon for comfortable weather and great views.
+Best time to visit: Early morning or late afternoon for comfortable weather and great views.

 Aswan High Dam view